loliksamuel/kafka-stream-skeleton/README.md

 If you want make changes on this repository, don't forget to fork this before cloning.

 1. run mvn clean install
-2. add .env file contains your IP, for example:
+2. add .env file contains your IP, for example:(must be your ip)
 ```properties
 LOCALHOST_IP=192.168.2.100
 ```